FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 ### Managing data on the server with the React Query library

-We use the now the [React Query](https://react-query-v3.tanstack.com/) library to store and manage data retrieved from the server.
+We shall now use the [React Query](https://react-query-v3.tanstack.com/) library to store and manage data retrieved from the server.

 Install the library with the command